-- a) The Chair and Deputy Chair of the ARMC are selected by the Board and the Chair and at least one other member must be a member of the Board.
+- a) The Chair and Deputy Chair of the ARMC are selected by the Board.
 The Chair of the ARMC must not be the Chair of the Board. - b) Should the Chair be absent from a meeting, the Deputy Chair will serve as Chair.
 If the Deputy Chair is also absent and no acting Chair has been appointed, the members of the ARMC present at the meeting have authority to choose one of their number to be Chair for that particular meeting. - c) A Chair or Deputy Chair who resigns may remain as an ordinary member of the ARMC with their term of office beginning on the initial date of appointment to the Committee. - d) The maximum term of office as a Chair and/or Deputy Chair will be three (3) consecutive years for each office.
 Any period of office as a Chair and/or Deputy Chair will be excluded for the purpose of determining the number of years that the individual may be a member (for the purpose of clauses 3e) and f)).